Guide

 Step 4: Don’t reinvent customer support

-The trick is to start the knowledge base with the 20 most-asked questions.
-AdminHub auto-logs questions the AI couldn’t answer (knowledge gaps) — once a week you review the list and top up the KB.
-After a month, the AI handles 80% of inbound, you handle the rest.
+Start the knowledge base with your most common questions and top it up weekly from the gaps list — AdminHub auto-logs questions the AI couldn’t answer.
+Over time the AI handles most routine questions on its own, and only the genuinely tricky ones reach you.
 For the full picture — how the agent answers, when it escalates, and when hand-answering still wins — see AI customer support on Telegram.

 Step 5: Ship, measure, iterate